NACLab/ngc-learn/docs/walkthroughs/demo7_spiking.md

-meaning that our three-layer SNN has greater than `96`\% test classification accuracy (recall that we are counting spikes and, for each row in an evaluated test mini-batch matrix, the output LIF node with highest spike count at the end of `100` ms  is chosen as the SNN's predicted label).
+meaning that our three-layer SNN has greater than `96`\% test classification accuracy (recall that we are counting spikes and, for each row in an evaluated test mini-batch matrix, the output LIF node with the highest spike count at the end of `100` ms  is chosen as the SNN's predicted label).
 This evaluation script also generates and saves to the `/snn/` sub-directory a learning curve plot (recorded during the simulated training process) shown below: